A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Preliminaries and problem formulation

 \subsection{Networked cyber-attacks}

-We assume that the communication channels between the plant and the controller are vulnerable to False Data Injection (FDI) attacks.
+We assume that the communication channels between the plant and the controller are vulnerable to FDI attacks.
 Consequently, the closed-loop evolution of \eqref{eq:linear_system} under FDI attacks on both the actuation and measurement channel is